thenewj-com/nodejs-rest-boilerplate/README.md

 AGPL-3.0-or-later

 ## Meet The Makers
-[Vishal Kumar] - Software Engineer 👨‍💻 and an Aspiring Entrepreneur👨‍💼
+[Vishal Kumar] - Software Engineer👨‍💻 and an Aspiring Entrepreneur👨‍💼

 [Shrikant Aher]